declension/squeeze-alexa/docs/HOWTO.md

 ##### Configuration
  * Use the AWS ARN for your new AWS Lambda function.
 This is where the linkage between the AWS Console world and this Amazon Developer account becomes important.
  You'll have to [read some Alexa + Lambda docs](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html) for full details.
  * You don't want account linking.
-One day SqueezeAlexa may implement this and build a server, but probably not.
+One day squeeze-alexa may implement this and build a server, but probably not.
- * The new features (since 2016) are all unnecessary for SqueezeAlexa, so no permissions necessary
+ * The new features (since 2016) are all unnecessary for squeeze-alexa, so no permissions necessary

 #### Lambda setup